-The bill would take effect January 1, 2004.
+The bill would take effect January 1, 2003.

-SUPPORTERS SAY: CSHB 305 would prohibit operation of motorized vehicles in Texas rivers or streambeds.
+SUPPORTERS SAY: CSSB 155 would prohibit operation of motorized vehicles in Texas rivers or streambeds.
 However, it would provide exemptions for legitimate activities in which vehicle access to a riverbed was necessary, such as for agriculture or utility maintenance.
-Also, it would allow counties or river authorities to adopt local river-access plans to provide limited vehicular access, such as for a family to reach a favorite swimming hole or to transport handicapped or elderly people down the river.
+It also would exclude the Canadian River and Red River, both of which have experienced fewer problems with vehicle activity than other rivers.
+It would allow counties or river authorities to adopt local riveraccess plans to provide limited vehicular access, such as for a family to reach a favorite swimming hole or to transport handicapped or elderly people down the river.
 It also would require TPWD to pursue development of alternative sites for vehicle recreation.
-Development of authorized off-road vehicle parks or similar sites would provide vehicle enthusiasts with a place where they could recreate without causing environmental harm to Texas rivers or streams.
+Development of authorized off-road vehicle parks or similar sites would provide vehicle enthusiasts with places where they could recreate without causing environmental harm to Texas rivers or streams.